 To keep things free, stick with these online resources:

-- Mozilla Doc Center – another awesome place to learn the basics.
-I prefer the WPD wiki, but this is a great alternative.
+• Mozilla Doc Center – another awesome place to learn the basics.
+I prefer the DevDocs, but this is a great alternative.

-- PHPAcademy – an amazing place to watch free video tutorials on PHP, the language the drives WordPress.
+• Codecourse – an amazing channel to watch free video tutorials on all different kinds of coding languages, including PHP, which is what drives WordPress.

 One additional resource I recommend, but that isn’t free, is Lynda.com.
 This is an amazing site to hit up if you’re looking for video courses on literally any web development topic.
 In fact, many universities offer their students free subscriptions to this site.
 Ask your school’s IT department to find out if yours is one of them.